 Our newest series, “Beauty by the Decade” explores beauty trends from the past and transfers them into wearable, updated ideas for hair and makeup.
-In case you missed last week’s edition, see: Beauty by the Decade: The 1970s.
+In case you missed them, see our guides to 1970s hair and makeup, 1960s hair and makeup, and 1950s hair and makeup.

 The Roaring Twenties were a time of dancing the Charleston, The Great Gatsby, flappers, jazz, and Old Hollywood.
 They were also a time of fabulous fashion and beauty – the iconic looks of the ’20s have been repeated over and over in the years since then.
 These classic beauty looks are fun to recreate, adding a touch of dramatic Old Hollywood to your modern day routine.

-Whether you have a ’20s party to go to or just want to add some Old Hollywood glam to your look, below are some tips and ideas to help you take a trip back to the ’20s and recreate the classic beauty looks of the decade.
+Whether you have a ’20s party to go to or just want to add some Old Hollywood glam to your look, below is a guide to the 1920s hairstyles and makeup trends, plus how to get a 1920s beauty look at home.

 Bobbed hair with finger waves was extremely popular in the 1920s.
 Louise Brooks, Clara Bow, and Marion Davies, considered the “it girls” of their time, were all pioneers of this look.

 Although finger waves look a bit more authentic on bobbed hair, this ’20s style is still doable with long hairstyles.
-Here is a great video tutorial on how to create finger waves and a faux bob.
+Here is a great video tutorial on how to create a faux bob that’s very 1920s.

-To get a quick, updated version of the ’20s finger waves:
+How to do a quick, updated version ’20s finger waves hairstyle:

 - With your hair parted at the side, make a bun at the nape of your neck.
 The bun should be a little off-center.
 Use bobby pins and hair spray to keep it intact.
 Make sure you leave a little hair out of the bun on the “heavy” side of the part (the side with more hair on it) — that way, you have some hair to frame your face.